vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 ## Functionalities

-The program I was looking for must contain the next functionality:
+The program I was looking for had to contain the following functionality:
 * Organize my recipes
 * Create a meal week planning
 * Show a photo of today's meal